Why Honey Brown Eyes Turn Heads Everywhere

 Types and amounts of melanin

-Honey brown eyes typically contain a moderate to the low amount of eumelanin.
-This makes them lighter than dark brown eyes, but they contain more melanin than blue or green eyes.
+Honey brown eyes typically contain a moderate to low amount of eumelanin.
 The presence of pheomelanin may give them a warm, golden, or amber hue.

 Light Scattering

 When light passes through the iris, the moderate amount of brownish-yellow melanin particles and fine structure in it causes short wavelengths (such as blue) to be scattered.
 In contrast, long wavelengths (such as yellow and red) are absorbed or transmitted.
-This selective scattering and absorption, combined with the hue of the melanin itself, create a honey-like, warm, layered visual effect that appears subtle in a different light.
+This selective scattering and absorption create a honey-like, warm, layered visual effect.

 Genetics